 Shadowless Pokémon cards are rare variants of cards from the first ever Pokémon set; they’re part of the game’s history, and highly sought after by collectors.
 This guide explains how to spot a shadowless Pokémon card, where they come from, and what they’re worth.

-If you’re just now getting into Pokémon card collecting, we don’t recommend setting your sights on nabbing a Shadowless – they’re some of the most expensive rare Pokémon cards in the world, and only a very few are in circulation.
-Our guide to Pokémon card rarity will help you identify the gems you pull from new booster packs, but sadly these mega-valuable antique cards won’t be among them.
+If you’re just now getting into collecting, we don’t recommend setting your sights on nabbing a Shadowless – they’re some of the most expensive rare Pokémon cards in the world, and only a very few are in circulation.
+However, we can recommend plenty of the best Pokémon cards and best Pokémon packs to buy – these are still worth having but are less likely to cost the same as a new car.

 On the other hand, if you’ve got a collection of very old cards, it’s well worth searching them to determine if any of your early cards are actually shadowless – and we’re here to help!